ariskox/BiometricsVault/README.md

 ]
 ```

-Normally you'll want to depend on the `BiometricsVault` target:
+Add the `BiometricsVault` as a dependency to your target:

 ```swift
 .product(name: "BiometricsVault", package: "BiometricsVault")